udacity/frontend-nanodegree-resume/README.md

 ### Your process:
 The resume has four distinct sections: work, education, projects and a header with biographical information.
 You’ll need to:

 1. Build four javaScript objects, each one representing a different resume section.
-The objects that you create (names and data types) need to follow the schema below exactly.
+The objects that you create (including property names and the data types of their values) need to follow the schema below exactly.
 All properties should be included and contain a value of the type specified unless the property is marked 'optional'.
 Property values may contain real or fake data.
 Property names are case-sensitive.
 Make sure your javaScript objects are formatted correctly using [jshint.com](http://jshint.com/) .

 * `bio` contains: